-Prenatal testing using chorionic villus sampling or amniocentesis may be able to show whether your baby has the defective gene.
+Testing for Marfan's syndrome in your baby when you are pregnant can be done using chorionic villus sampling or amniocentesis.
+It may be able to show whether your baby has the defective gene.
 However, you should remember that Marfan's syndrome is a variable disease.
 It affects different people in different ways.
 So a child that you have may be affected less severely, or more severely, than you are.

-If you (or your partner) have Marfan's syndrome and you want to have children, you should first seek advice from a specialist in genetic problems (a geneticist).
+If you (or your partner) have Marfan's syndrome and you want to have a child, you should seek advice from a specialist in genetic problems (a geneticist) before you get pregnant.

 What is the outlook (prognosis)?

 The outlook for people with Marfan's syndrome is very variable.
 Some people with the syndrome only have a few problems which don't cause many difficulties.
 Other people with the syndrome may be severely affected.

 If any heart problems are not treated, they can lead to death in some cases.
 For this reason, it is important that Marfan's syndrome should be recognised early so that you can have continuous monitoring, especially of any heart problems.
 Early recognition of Marfan's syndrome will also mean that treatment can be carried out to avoid serious complications.

 Improved diagnosis and treatment of Marfan's syndrome are both helping to improve the prognosis so that many people with Marfan's syndrome can expect to live as long as someone without Marfan's syndrome.